-When it comes to location, the highest average paycheck ($89K annually) can be spotted in the company's headquarter city of Nashville, Tenn.; Indianapolis, Ind. (approximately $81K), Atlanta, Ga. ($80K), and Oakland, Calif. ($80K) are the next top-paying cities.
-Approaching the lower end of the pay scale (at around $54K) is Des Moines, Iowa.
-Across Bridgestone Americas' U.S. offices, employees in the state of Tennessee earn the most, taking home $83K per year.
+When it comes to location, the highest average paycheck (about $94K per year) can be spotted in Augusta, Ga.; Akron, Ohio (around $85K), the company's headquarter city of Nashville, Tenn. ($77K), and Charlotte, N.C. ($75K) are the next top-paying cities.
+Aiken, S.C. ranks low on the pay scale — at approximately $61K, it is one of the lowest-paid cities.
+Across Bridgestone Americas' U.S. offices, employees in the state of Indiana earn the most, taking home $81K annually.

 Certifications and Degrees

 Those lacking certification bring in much lower salaries than Engineer in Trainings, who make approximately $77K per year.
 Acquiring certification to be a State Inspection Licence is rewarded with median pay of $70K annually.
 Regarding salaries and education, Bridgestone Americas pays those with a Doctor of Philosophy (PhD) the most — about $96K.

 The highest-paying skill to have in this role seems to be People Management; employees claiming this as part of the toolbox earn a median of $81K per year.
 One of the more prevalent skills at Bridgestone Americas is Project Management, with approximately one in five considering it a key competency.
 Other top skills include Microsoft Excel, Data Analysis, and Microsoft Office.